-- Train the next generation of environmental leaders and professionals via our certificate and degree offerings in 4 key areas.
+- Train the next generation of environmental leaders and professionals via our certificate and degree offerings in three key areas.

 With over 3500 students taking the nearly 200 class sections we offer each year, we are the largest environmental studies/science department in the California Community College system.

-- Ten General Education (GE) courses, 5 in Environmental Studies (ES) and 5 in Environmental Science (ESCI).
+- General Education (GE) courses, including five courses in Environmental Studies (ES) and five in Environmental Science

 - Transfer opportunities to colleges and universities that offer bachelor's degree programs in Environmental

 Studies and Environmental Science, including:

 - CSUs (San José State, San Francisco State, Sonoma State, CSU East Bay and others)

 - UCs (UC Berkeley, UC Davis, UC Santa Cruz and others)

 - Private schools (Santa Clara University, University of San Francisco and others)